 One of the best things about rice recipes is how versatile they are.
-And jasmine rice is one of my favorite types of grains to cook because it has a light, delicate flavor that pairs well with many dishes.
+This has a light, delicate flavor that makes it the perfect side for savory and sweet dishes. - Ideal for Meal Prep

 Ingredient Notes and Substitutions

-- Jasmine rice – We love jasmine because of its light, fluffy texture, and mild flavor.
-You can also use your choice of long grain rice of your choice.
+- Jasmine rice: We love jasmine because of its light, fluffy texture, and mild flavor.
+You can also use your choice of long-grain of your choice.

 Recipe Variations